List of tallest buildings in Tampa: Cityscape

 Downtown Tampa in 2018, partially obscured by the high-rises of Harbour Island.
 The Water Street neighborhood is seen under construction on the far right.

 Map of tallest buildings

-The maps below show the location of every building taller than 200 ft (61 m) in Tampa.
-One map covers Downtown Tampa and adhacent neighborhoods, where the majority of the tallest buildings are.
+The maps below show the location of every building taller than 200 ft in Tampa.
+One map covers Downtown Tampa and adjacent neighborhoods, where most of the tallest buildings are located.
 Another covers the high-rises along Bayshore Boulevard.
 Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This list ranks Tampa skyscrapers that stand at least 200 feet (61 m) tall, based on standard height measurement.
-This includes spires and architectural details but does not include antenna masts.
+This list ranks Tampa skyscrapers that stand at least 200 ft tall as of 2026, using standard height measurements.
+This includes spires and architectural details, but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
 Buildings tied in height are sorted by year of completion, and then alphabetically.
+Estimated heights are in italics.